ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 If the verification above fails (i.e., there are no matching scope entries specifying the "Write" permission), the Group Manager MUST reply with a 4.03 (Forbidden) error response.

+If the group-configuration resource targeted by the PUT request does not currently exist, then the Group Manager MUST NOT create the resource and MUST reply with a 4.04 (Not Found) error response.

 If the updated group configuration would include parameter values that prevent the Group Manager from performing the operations defined in {{I-D.ietf-ace-key-groupcomm-oscore}} (e.g., due to the Group Manager not supporting a format of authentication credentials), the Group Manager MUST respond with a 5.03 (Service Unavailable) response.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{Section 4.1.2 of I-D.ietf-ace-key-groupcomm}}.
 The value of the 'error' field MUST be set to 12 ("Unsupported group configuration") and the 'error_description' parameter SHOULD be included in order to provide additional context.

 If no error occurs and the PUT request is successfully processed, the Group Manager performs the following actions.